 Phil commenced his working life with the P&O shipping Company in the UK initially as a Cadet and progressing to a 2nd Engineer, sailing around the globe as a marine engineer on ships ranging from cruise ships, LPG tankers and general cargo ships to very large crude oil tankers.

 After full time study at university in the UK to complete his electrical and electronic engineering degree, Phil became a Systems Engineer designing, integrating and testing instrumentation tracking radars.
-He subsequently landed on Australian shores as a radar systems engineer to work on the Jindalee Over the Horizon Radar Network (JORN).
+He subsequently landed on Australian shores as a radar systems engineer to work on the Jindalee Over the Horizon Radar Network (JORN) as Project Manager.
 An original 18 month contract in Australia turned into 5 years and subsequently permanent residency and citizenship.
 Responsibility grew with key design responsibility in areas such as radar and signal processing, plus integration and test lead responsibilities at radar sites in outback Queensland and WA.
 By this time 11 years had passed on the project.

 Phil remained in Australia involved in the system design and engineering management on a range of defence and commercial projects including unmanned aerial vehicles, exercise mines and communications systems.